atlassubbed/atlas-query-stream/README.md

 ```

 This query will limit the scope of your `liQuery` to the subtree of `<ul id="1">`.
 In other words, the `liQuery` is only executed on the 20 `li` tags inside of the target `ul`.

+## todo

+#### query return values

+Since nested queries depend on the existence of closing tags (i.e. well formatted html), it would be awesome if a particular falsy return value told the engine to "stop running this query, regardless of where it is in the subtree".
+This could make malformatted html *much* easier to scrape information from, and would solve the "missing `li` closing tags" problem if you know the document you're scraping *a priori*.

+#### subtrees and substrings

+Theoretically, you should be able to write a self-recurring query function which outputs DOM subtrees or html substrings in very few lines of code.